Stuart Tomlinson: Port Vale

 Adams surprised many by selecting Tomlinson as the goalkeeper in the opening game of the season, and Tomlinson rewarded his manager by keeping a clean sheet.
 Tomlinson praised his defence for his solid start to the season.
 With five clean sheets in his first ten games, Tomlinson was offered a one-year contract extension in September 2010.
 Two months later he was reported in the Daily Star and the Daily Mirror to be a £250,000 transfer target for Sheffield United and Queens Park Rangers.
 Adams dismissed such speculation with the comment "that amount of money wouldn't buy Stuart's left hand".
-Sent off on New Year's Day after a collision with Rotherham United's Marcus Marshall, Tomlinson lost his place in the first eleven due to injury and suspension, but then won back his place after Martin conceded a comical own goal in a 3–1 defeat to Stevenage on 22 February.
+Sent off on New Year's Day after a collision with Rotherham United's Marcus Marshall, Tomlinson lost his place in the first XI due to injury and suspension, but then won back his place after Martin conceded a comical own goal in a 3–1 defeat to Stevenage on 22 February.
 It was an eventful return for Tomlinson, who broke the story of Jim Gannon and Geoff Horsfield's bust-up on the pre-match coach trip to Aldershot via Twitter.
 The game itself was also eventful, as Tomlinson gave away a penalty, which he then saved, only to leave the pitch due to a hip injury.
-Martin regained his first team place after the game, only to be replaced by Tomlinson at half-time during a 2–1 loss at home to Oxford United on 12 March, after Martin committed another blunder.
+Martin regained his first-team place after the game, only to be replaced by Tomlinson at half-time during a 2–1 loss at home to Oxford United on 12 March, after Martin committed another blunder.